Wicked (2024 film): Release

-The film was re-released in 100 North American theaters on June 4, 2025, with screenings accompanied by the "fan first" trailer premiere for Wicked: For Good.
-A second re-release is scheduled for November 14–21, while a one-time double feature of Wicked and Wicked: For Good will also be released in select theaters on November 20.
+Wicked was re-released in 100 North American theaters on June 4, 2025, with screenings accompanied by the "fan first" trailer premiere for Wicked: For Good.
+A second re-release took place from November 14–21, while a one-time double feature of Wicked and Wicked: For Good was released in select theaters on November 20.

 Censorship

 Prior to its theatrical release in Kuwait, Wicked was pulled from some theatres due to "public ethics".
-However, the film continues to be screened in various cinemas in the country.
-Following its release in the United States, right-wing conservative Christian group One Million Moms called for a boycott on the film, claiming that it "promotes witchcraft and pushes the LGBTQ agenda on families, particularly children."
-Kristin Chenoweth defended the film in a comment on Instagram, saying "Everyone knows the 'one million Moms' are a mere few hundred.
+However, it continues to be screened in various cinemas in the country.
+After its release in the United States, the conservative Christian group One Million Moms called for a boycott, claiming that it "promotes witchcraft and pushes the LGBTQ agenda on families, particularly children".
+On Instagram, Chenoweth wrote: "Everyone knows the 'one million Moms' are a mere few hundred.
 Maybe.
 It's called entertainment.
 Artistry.
 I am a Christian woman or [sic] originated the role of Glinda and all the silliness that these women spew out of hate.
 No no no. I can't help it: I try to love 'em anyways.
 For they don't get it.
-For anyone who wants to see girl power, then go so [sic] WICKED.
+For anyone who wants to see girl power, then go so [sic]Wicked.
 Onstage or in a movie theater."